sirupsen/anki-airtable/README.md

   ]
 ```

-This extension will automatically create a "Produce" model, but there will be no
+This extension will automatically create a "Produce" model if it doesn't exist,
-cards.
-You'll need to open up the new model and add cards to your liking.
-The
-order of the fields in the model may not be right, so you'll have to move the
-primary column to the top as well as this is the one that Anki uses as the
-identifier.
+but there will be no cards.
+You can also create the model yourself beforehand
+with all the fields you'd like to include from the Airtable records.

+Note that Anki will NOT import Airtable records that don't generate any cards,
+so you'll have to restart Anki after creating cards for your new model, whether
+or not it was created manually or with Airtable Anki.

 Once you've created some cards for the new model, you'll see some brand new cards: